 Here the artistic style is characterized by a step back from what is considered to be traditional.
 He creates his works with the help of abstract imagery, figures, prints and illustrations, all of which coalesce into bizarre, albeit intriguing stories.
 And these stories unfold in the way that makes it impossible for viewers to resist turning the next page.
 Themes, for example, can be a visual motif that is repeated and expanded.
 Be sure to take your time to enjoy the subtleties.

 Chase created all his books in the eighties-nineties, the period when his experiments with photography and abstract imagery had led to the evolution of his own style.
 The artist drew much of his inspiration from his time in New York City, where he was often fascinated by certain exhibitions ––– one of medieval manuscripts at the Morgan Library, and books of watercolors from Turner’s period at the Met.
-The Book of Hours, East/West, and The Book of Days are only a few of a plethora of Chase’s works that are associated with his experiences in New York.
+Generation, The Book of Hours, East/West, and The Book of Days are only a few that are associated with his experiences in New York.
 Some of the creations remain unpublished to date, which makes them highly coveted, as additions to personal collections.

 What else has encouraged the artist work in a book form is his genuine interest in: